discord-net/Discord.Net/docs/guides/getting_started/installing.md

 bot will be utilizing voice chat.

-Next, you will need to configure your [DiscordSocketClient] to use these custom providers over the default ones.
+Next, you will need to configure your [DiscordSocketClient] to use these third-party providers over the default ones.

 To do this, set the `WebSocketProvider` and the optional `UdpSocketProvider` properties on the [DiscordSocketConfig] that you